named-data/mini-ndn/README.md

 # minindn-wifi
-Minindn-wifi: To implement WiFI function based on minindn and mininet-wifi
+Minindn-wifi: To implement WiFi function based on minindn and mininet-wifi.